 Case Palletizing – Motion Controls Robotics’ latest integration project highlights a common issue many fast-growing manufacturers are facing.
-They need a way increase throughput in their current floorspace.
+They need a way increase throughput using just their current floorspace.
 This beverage manufacturer was seeing a growing demand for their product and their current system was not able to meet this new demand, let alone future numbers.

 Cold Room Case Palletizing – Customer Challenges